 Rental agreement – What is admissible and what is not?A rental agreement can sometimes contain little nasties.
 Read the contract carefully before signing it and, if in doubt, ask a lawyer who specialises in tenancy law.
 You can also have the rental agreement checked via the Immowelt portal.

 Residence permit in Berlin

 Getting started with your bank account and basic features.

 Opening a bank account

-Due to legal reasons, you cannot open your account online if your nationality is Estonian, Latvian, Lithuanian, Cyprian another country outside the European Union.
+Due to legal reasons, you cannot open your account online if your nationality is Croatian, Cyprian, Estonian, Latvian, Lithuanian or a country outside the European Union.
 Please book an appointment at one of our branches.

 All other citizens can proceed with the online process.

 You have to be a resident of the Federal Republic of Germany to apply for an account online.